AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning more about Backtracking and Bit Manipulation

 #### Backtracking :
-- Solved  medium level on leetcode with tc of O(n^2) and sc of O(1) Beats 73.80% in runtime with JavaScript
+- Solved Move Zeroes on leetcode with tc of O(n log n) and sc of O(1) Beats 96.48% in runtime with JavaScript